liuzikai/Maple-Anki-Utility/README.md

 Maple Anki Utility for Vocabulary Learners
 ==========================================

-There are a handful of ways to make Anki flashcards: getting a shared deck, batch processing a list, or use awesome add-on like [AnkiConnect](https://ankiweb.net/shared/info/2055492159) to create cards from external applications.
+There are a handful of ways to make Anki flashcards: getting a shared deck, batch processing a list, or using awesome add-ons like [AnkiConnect](https://ankiweb.net/shared/info/2055492159) to create cards from external applications.

-But I find making my own cards manually works best for me: it is not a waste of time, but a part of the learning process.
-I know the best how well I should master a word (just recognize it, spell it by meaning, or recognize it from pronunciation), and I can write explanations that can be most easily understood by myself.
+But I find making my own cards manually works best for me.
+It is not a waste of time, but already a part of the learning process.

 However, manually making cards is still time-consuming.
 Therefore, I made the [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template) and this utility to automate a bunch of work.